antonsuski/my_little_journy/cxx_journey/yanl/README.md

 # Intro

-This project inspired by one netwokr guide writen by Beej's. [link](https://beej.us/guide/bgnet/)
+This project inspired by one netwokr guide writen by Beej. [link](https://beej.us/guide/bgnet/)